-The following disassembly guide will explain how to take apart a Sony Vaio PCG-K series notebooks.
-I created this guide while taking apart a Sony Vaio PCG-K25 notebook but I think you can use the same disassembly steps for all notebooks in PCG-K line.
+I created this guide while taking apart a Sony Vaio PCG-K25 model but I think you can use the following disassembly steps for all models in the PCG-K line.

-The main reason to open up the laptop was replacing broken power jack.
+The main reason for me to take it apart was replacing the broken power jack.
 Proceed disassembly on your own risk.

-Before you start laptop disassembly, unplug the AC adapter and remove the battery.
+Before you start the disassembly process unplug the AC adapter and remove the battery.

 Carefully remove the keyboard bezel using a small flathead screwdriver.
 Remove it slowly, there is a flat ribbon cable connecting the power button board with the motherboard.

-Trun the keyboard bezel upside down.
-The red arrow pointing to the connecto on the motherboard.
+Trun the bezel upside down.
+The red arrow pointing to the connector on the motherboard.